tkf/rash/README.rst

 of data transformation until you see the search result, and they are done by separated processes.

-First, `rash record` command dumps shell history in raw JSON record.
+First, ``rash record`` command dumps shell history in raw JSON record.
 This part of program does not touches to DB to make process very fast.
-As there is no complex transformation in this command, probably in the future version is is better to rewrite it entirely in shell function.
+As there is no complex transformation in this command, probably in the future version it is better to rewrite it entirely in shell function.

-Second, `rash daemon` runs in background and watches the directory to store JSON record.
+Second, ``rash daemon`` runs in background and watches the directory to store JSON record.
 When JSON record arrives, it insert the data into database.

-`rash record` and `rash daemon` are setup by simple shell snippet ``eval $(rash init)``.
+``rash record`` and ``rash daemon`` are setup by simple shell snippet ``eval $(rash init)``.

 Finally, you can search through command history using search interface